News about the John Muir Trail and updates about the progress we are making on our projects.

-Keep the text limited to 120 words or less.
 Check back.
 You may find it posted here!

 In Sept 2017, four friends and I hiked the northern half of the JMT, coming onto the trail at Muir Ranch from Florence Lake.
 I think the day we hiked from Vermillion Resort to Silver Lake was the hardest- only 5.6 miles, but we climbed well over 3000 ft. that day with.
 As we came up into the narrowing canyon towards Silver Lake and Silver Pass, the vegetation thinned, and the granite walls began towering on either side, orange with alpenglow.
 Probably partly because I was so tired, I was completely overcome with emotion at the incredible beauty and sense of isolation.
 My friends caught up with me to find me sobbing - they were all guys, so I think I scared them for a minute, they didn't know what to think!
 I remember thinking, "How lucky are we??
 You can't drive to a place like this!"